StanfordVL/iGibson/docs/scenes.md

 #### Visualize Traversability Map

 In this example, we visuliaze the traversability map of a scene.
 We use this map to build an internal traversability graph for each floor so that we can compute the shortest path between two locations, and place robots and objects at valid locations inside the scene.
-The code can be found here [examples/demo/trav_map_vis_example.py](https://github.com/StanfordVL/iGibson/blob/master/examples/trav_map_vis_example.py).
+The code can be found here: [examples/demo/trav_map_vis_example.py](https://github.com/StanfordVL/iGibson/blob/master/examples/trav_map_vis_example.py).

 The traversability map of the scene `Rs` looks like this:
 ![trav_map_vis](images/trav_map_vis.png)